rbtcollins/bitnami-docker/gke/redmine/README.md

 redmine-secrets   Opaque    4
 ```

-This secret key store will be mounted at `/etc/redmine-secrets` as read-only in the Redmine pods.
+This secret key store will be mounted at `/etc/redmine-secrets` in read-only mode in the Redmine pods.

 ### Redmine pod